Suicide Prevention Resources

-Personalized resources are available for many groups including LGBTQ+ individuals, teens, and veterans and military servicemen and women.
+Personalized resources are available for many groups, including LGBTQ+ individuals, teens, veterans, and military servicemen and women.
 See the listings below:

-If you or your loved one are in crisis and a member of the LGBTQ+ community and are looking for someone who may be more understanding, check out the resources created just for you:
+If you or your loved one are in crisis and a member of the LGBTQ+ community and are looking for someone who may be more understanding, check out the following resources:

-- The Trevor Project offers a number of resources for LGBTQ+ youth including:
+- The Trevor Project offers several resources for LGBTQ+ youth, including:

 - The Trans Lifeline is staffed by transgender folx and is available 24/7 for transgender youth and adults.
 Call (877) 565-8860 at any time for support.